πŸ€– BCH709 AI Assistant: Ask questions about this class using NotebookLM

 Can’t Find Your Environment?
 (WSL/Linux)

-If your conda environment doesn’t appear:
+If your environment doesn’t appear:

 # Make sure conda is initialized